Perivel/domeniere-cli/README.md

 # Domeniere ClI
-A command-line interface for the [Domeniere Library](https://github.com/Perivel/domeniere).

-# Purpose
-The Domeniere CLI provides several commands to scaffold several elements within the library.
+Domeniere CLI is a command-line interface for managing [Domeniere](https://github.com/Perivel/domeniere) Libraries.
+It provides several scaffolding tools to improve the development experience.

 # Getting Started
 ## Installation